-In my classroom, students learn to express informed positions around global historical and contemporary topics and become active members of their academic and cultural communities.
+In my classroom, students learn to express informed positions around global historical and contemporary topics.
 I emphasize collaboration and exchange between students to foster intellectual community.

 At Carleton College, I teach courses in Latin American and Atlantic World history, including Modern Latin American History; Resistance and Rights in Twentieth Century Latin American History; Gender, Sexuality in Latin American History, and Music and Movement in Atlantic World History.

 At Washington State University Vancouver, I taught multiple sections of “The Roots of Contemporary Issues,” the foundational first year course for the university’s common requirements.
 While addressing current global issues in historical perspective, this course emphasizes critical thinking, communication skills, and ways of evaluating and using evidence.
 At WSU Vancouver, I also taught "Writing about History," the historiography and history methods course and have taught the seminar "Revolutions in Latin America."

 At Emory University, I taught interdisciplinary courses in Latin American history.
 “Repression, and Rights in the Late Twentieth Century Latin America,” fulfilled a writing requirement and examined practices of inclusion and exclusion, repression, demands for rights, and calls for justice.
 My survey "The Making of Modern Latin America," spanned from the fifteenth to the twentieth century with a focus on how people negotiated colonialism, independence, nation building, and globalization.